srodriguez252/Life-Expectancy/README.md

 # Life-Expectancy

+Life expectancy is a fundamental measure of overall societal well-being and a key indicator of public health.
+Analyzing life expectancy trends can provide valuable insights into the effectiveness of healthcare systems, socio-economic development, and factors impacting human longevity.

 ## About
 Project to analyze the factors that affect the life span of a person and the influence of living in a developed and developing country.